Grand Lodge of Ancient Free Masons of South Carolina

 Step Five: Are you ready to assess your Lodge Progress?
 Every Worshipful Master and Officers should be prepared to share your progress with the Lodge Members.
 Can you see and feel the difference in your Lodge and mark the progress over the last year?
 It is never too late to start the journey, but it is never too early to plan and communicate with your members!

-Brethren, it is great to be a Freemason and you can access the previous lesson plans from our website at www.scgrandlodgeafm.com under the resource tab or contact me at mike.d.smith@milliken.com.
+Brethren, it is great to be a Freemason and you can access the previous lesson plans from our website at www.scgrandlodgeafm.com under the resource tab or contact me at [email protected].

 RWB William R Logan Memorium